Lost Sierra: Maidu

 The first known human residents of the region now known as the Lost Sierra were the Maidu.
 The Maidu people were divided into three tribes, including the Nisenan and Konkow Maidu, who dwelled in portions of the Sacramento Valley, and the Mountain Maidu, who lived to the east of the other two tribes, over the summit of the Sierra Nevada in what is now Plumas County and a large portion of the Lost Sierra.

 The Maidu practiced a hunting-gathering lifestyle.
 Taking advantage of the abundant natural resources of the area, they employed sophisticated harvesting and hunting techniques to obtain food and materials from a variety of sources, including big and small game, fish, and regional flora including roots, seeds, tubers, and wild onions.
 Acorns were among the most important staples, and the annual gathering and processing of acorns was a significant cultural activity.

-The Mountain Maidu numbered roughly 2,000 to 3,000 at their historical peak, with this number divided into smaller communities scattered throughout the region, clustered around the natural abundance of several large alpine valleys, including the areas now referred to as Indian Valley, which hosted the largest Maidu community, Big Meadows, and the Butt, Genessee Valley, Meadow, Mohawk, and Sierra Valleys.
+The Mountain Maidu numbered roughly 2,000 to 3,000 at their historical peak, with this number divided into smaller communities scattered throughout the region, clustered around the natural abundance of several large alpine valleys, including the areas now referred to as Indian Valley (which hosted the largest Maidu community), Big Meadows, and the Butt, Genessee, Meadow, Mohawk, and Sierra Valleys.

-The advent of non-native settlers, prospectors and industries driven by the westward expansion of the United States was severely disruptive to the Mountain Maidu population and culture.
-Over the course of the early 20th century, the Maidu people were displaced from their historical homelands, and saw the further erosion of their own culture, language, and traditions.
-More recently, through the concerted efforts of a number of organizations, including the Maidu Summit Consortium and the Feather River Land Trust substantial portions of traditional Maidu lands have been returned to the tribe.
+The arrival of European American settlers, prospectors and industries driven by the westward expansion of the United States was severely disruptive to the Mountain Maidu population and culture.
+Over the course of the early 20th century, the Maidu people were displaced from their historical homelands and saw the erosion of their culture, language, and traditions.
+More recently, through the concerted efforts of a number of organizations, including the Maidu Summit Consortium and the Feather River Land Trust, substantial portions of traditional Maidu lands have been returned to tribal management.